JayasinghePasan/bloom-privacy/README.md

-The public privacy policy page for the Bloom Android app, served by GitHub Pages.
+The public privacy policy page for the Bloom Android app